Windows OLE Zero-Click RCE via Outlook RTF (CVE-2025-21298)

 Attacker: Remote email sender in authorized test environment

-Tools: Microsoft Outlook/Word, debugger/monitoring tools, supplied PoC RTF
+Tools: Microsoft Outlook/Word, debugger/monitoring tools, supplied PoC RTFSetup Steps

 | |